NIVIP disciplines

 • Contribute to the training of inspectors.

-• Give advice to policymakers within NVWA, LNV, and RVO.
+• Give advice to policymakers within NVWA, LVVN, and RVO.

 • Monitor organisms and assess risks.